-Vinod Gupta is a rare and shining beacon of a well-rounded, self-made, and morally motivated businessman.
+Vinod Gupta is a rare and shining beacon of a well-rounded, self-made, and morally motivated businessman of Omaha Nebraska.
 As the brains behind the uber-successful database technology company, Gupta parlayed an impressive $100 bank loan, into an eventual $680 million sale of the company.
 From there, after he amassed decades of operational experience, he leveraged this priceless insight into Everest Group, his current venture.
 The family-operated business specializes in providing venture capital within the realm of database technology, provides operational support and education for underperforming assets, and assists struggling companies to eventually become profitable.

 Not only does Vinod Gupta maintain a semblance of modesty about him, he also devotes a vast amount of his fortune to give back to various causes close to his heart.
 As education has played a key role in his upbringing, Gupta has devoted massive resources to building a girls’ school in his village, 2 schools at his alma mater in India, and has created several fellowships for future students entering the fields of business, management, and science.